Scandals of the Grant administration: Legacy and historical reputation

 An analysis of the scandals reveals the many powers at Grant's disposal as the President of the United States.
 His confidants knew this and in many situations took advantage of Grant's presidential authority.
 Having the ability to pardon, accept resignations, and even vouch for an associate in a deposition, created an environment difficult, though not impossible, for reformers in and outside of the Grant Administration.
 Grant himself, far from being politically naive, had played a shrewd hand at times in the protection of cabinet and appointees.
 Examples include not allowing Benjamin Bristow to move the Tax Revenue Supervisors and relinquishing immunity in the Whiskey Ring cases, which made Grant a protector of political patronage.
-In fairness, Grant did appoint cabinet reformers and special prosecutors that were able to clean up the Treasury, Interior, War, and Justice departments.
+In fairness, Grant did appoint cabinet reformers and special prosecutors who were able to clean up the Treasury, Interior, War, and Justice departments.
 Grant, himself, personally participated in reforming the Department of Indian Affairs, by firing all the corrupt clerks.
 No reforming cabinet member, however, was installed in the Department of Navy.

+Grant's scandals ultimately undermined his presidential achievements.
+These include his support for and protection of African Americans, stabilizing the nation after the turbulent American Civil War, professionalizing the Civil Service, and advocating the humane treatment of Native Americans.